 Click Here for tab for Tenerife Sea

-Released in 2014 as a single from his second album, “X”, Tenerife Sea is one of Sheeran’s most popular songs.
-He’s described the song as being a love song through and through, with Tenerife sea actually referring to the color of his then girlfriend’s electric blue eyes.
+Released in 2014 as a single from his second album, X, Tenerife Sea is one of Sheeran’s most popular songs.
+He’s described the song as being a love song through and through, with Tenerife Sea actually referring to the color of his then-girlfriend’s electric-blue eyes.
 A perfect song for any couples amongst the audience.

-The Man Who Sold The World – Nirvana
+The Man Who Sold the World – Nirvana

-Click Here for tab for The Man Who Sold The World
+Click Here for tab for The Man Who Sold the World

-The original version of The Man Who Sold The World was written by English pop legend David Bowie, but the Nirvana adaption definitely stands up on its own.
+The original version of The Man Who Sold the World was written by English pop legend David Bowie, but the Nirvana adaption definitely stands on its own.
 This came from one of Kurt’s favorite albums, and his cover ranked quite high on the MTV charts.
 It went on to be a regular number in their ‘unplugged’ performances, where they would play acoustic renditions of Nirvana’s tracks.

 Wonderwall – Oasis